 Barrett Honors College.
 The College of Technology and Applied Sciences participates in the programs of the Barrett Honors College, which provides enhanced educational experiences to academically superior undergraduate students.
 Participating students can major in any academic program.
-For more information see "The Barrett Honors College," page 120.
+For more information, see "General Studies," page 91.

 Scholarships.
 Information and applications for academic scholarships for continuing students may be obtained by contacting departmental offices.
-Other scholarships may be available through the university Student Financial Assistance Office.
+Other scholarships may be available through the university's Student Financial Assistance Office.

 ROTC Students.
-Students pursuing a commission through either the Air Force or Army ROTC program must take from 12 to 20 semester hours of courses in the Department of Aerospace Studies or Department of Military Science.
+Students pursuing a commission through either the Air Force or Army ROTC program must take 12 to 20 semester hours of courses in the Department of Aerospace Studies or Department of Military Science.
 To preclude excessive overloads, these students should plan on at least one additional semester to complete degree requirements.
-Because of accreditation requirements, aerospace studies (AES) or military science (MIS) courses are not accepted in the engineering technology majors.
+Because of accreditation requirements, aerospace studies (AES) or military science (MIS) courses are not accepted for engineering technology majors.